obspy/obspy/misc/docs/source/tutorial/code_snippets/beamforming_fk_analysis.rst

 =========================

 The following code shows how to do an FK Analysis with ObsPy.
 The data are from the blasting of the AGFA skyscraper in Munich.
-To use array analysis, we first manually set up an inventory for this array (usually provided by a web service or by station XMLs).
+The inventory must provide location information for all the traces in the stream, as should be the case when obtaining data and inventory via, for example, a webservice.
+These processing options are set:

 * The slowness grid is set to corner values of -3.0 to 3.0 s/km with a step fraction of ``sls = 0.03``.